Abe-Telo/ODSCloud-Missing-Microsoft-Drivers/Readme.md

 https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/pnputil-command-syntax

 Once i see where the issue is, I document it here hoping we can fix it in later release of OSDDeploy

+To start using this script.
+in WinPE, be connected to the internet.
+Open a powershell
+Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/Abe-Telo/ODSCloud-Missing-Microsoft-Drivers/main/online.ps1" -UseBasicParsing).Content

+It is recommended to copy past the oflline.ps1 file and run it localy in your startnet.cmd file.

+What the offline.ps1 does, It checks if your online, Then updates this rasptory offline, If your ever offline it will just use the offline Drivers instead.